kr4g/Klotho/README.md

 The `Topos` is the most abstract and, thus, most mysterious of the `AlloPy` modules and is the only one that does not work with music or sound synthesis materials directly—that is, if you so desire.
 Instead, The `Topos` deals with the abstract topology, the [`Topos`](https://link.springer.com/book/10.1007/978-3-0348-8141-8) of Music.

 The `topos.py` base module contains a multitude of abstract "puzzle" functions deeply inspired by Category Theory, Topology, and abstract algebra in general.
-These functions are data-type agnostic and work entirely in a functional, LISP-like paradigm inspired by the [OpenMusic](https://openmusic-project.github.io/) software implemented in Common LISP.
+These functions are data-type agnostic and work entirely in a functional, LISP-like paradigm inspired by the [OpenMusic](https://openmusic-project.github.io/) software, implemented in Common LISP.

 (examples)